hackerschoolmty/the-web-developer/Semana 4.- Manejo de usuarios en una aplicacion web/02/README.md

 		* [Testing non ideal results](#testing-non-ideal-results)
 		* [DRYer specs with describe and context](#dryer-specs-with-describe-and-context)

 ## Active Job

 Almost any modern application has the need for a variety of queueing services: email handling, scheduling newsletters or even database housekeeping tasks, [Active Job](http://edgeguides.rubyonrails.org/active_job_basics.html) can help you with all those tasks and more.
 The main point of this library is to ensure a job infraestructure for all rails applications, and for that infraestructure to be a place where you can put other gems on top, withouth having to worry about API differences.

-Active Job was introduced in Rails 4.2, and as with everything in rails, there's a generator:
+Active Job was introduced in Rails 4.2 so you need this or an ealier version of rails.
+As with everything in rails, there's a generator:

 ```bash
 $ rails g job Mailer